Sweet November (1968 film)

-A 2001 remake also titled Sweet November starred Keanu Reeves and Charlize Theron.
+A 2001 remake starred Keanu Reeves and Charlize Theron.

 Plot

 Successful British box manufacturer Charlie Blake (Anthony Newley) meets Sara Deever (Sandy Dennis) when they both take a driver's exam in New York City.
 She tries to get a few answers from him, but he gets expelled for cheating.
 They run into each other later and go out on a date.

 When they return to her apartment, Charlie meets Alonzo (Theodore Bikel), Sara's older, vegetarian friend.
 Then Richard (Sandy Baron) bursts in; he begs her to let him stay with her, but she has already packed his bag.
 After he leaves, Charlie asks her why Richard referred to him as his successor.
-She explains that she has a "special therapy program": She takes in a man for no longer than a month to diagnose and fix whatever problem he has.
-Richard was October, and she wants him to be November.
+She explains that she has a "special therapy program"; she takes in a man for no longer than a month to diagnose and fix whatever problem he has.
+Richard was "October", and she wants him to be "November".
 She believes his trouble is his devotion to his work.
 Charlie accepts, though he is only interested in a short fling.
 He tells his employee, Digby (King Moody), to send him a telegram after a week so he will have an excuse to leave.

 As November progresses, however, Charlie begins to fall in love (for the first time in his life) with the unorthodox Sara.
 When he gets the prearranged telegram, he telephones Digby to tell him to handle an important business meeting by himself.
 Clem Batchman (Burr DeBenning), another of Sara's projects, shows up, inciting Charlie's jealousy, until Sara informs him that he just wants to introduce her to his fiancée, Carol (Marj Dusay).

 Charlie becomes troubled by certain signs that Sara may be ill.
 When he asks Alonzo, his worst fears are confirmed: Sara has only a little time left.
 She lives as she does so that she will be remembered after she is gone.
 Charlie tries hard to get her to break her self-imposed rule, and believes he has succeeded.
 She later admits to Alonzo that, unlike all the others, she has fallen for Charlie, but wants him to remember her as she is now.
 Thus, when December (and a clumsy Gordon) arrives, she has secretly packed November's bag.
 Charlie reluctantly leaves, promising he will never forget her.